 One of the most important components of the Milford FD is the fire prevention and investigation division.
 Commonly known as the "Fire Marshal's Office", it is under the direction of Assistant Chief/Fire Marshal Waiksnoris.
 Additionally, Timothy T. Suden is the Deputy Fire Marshal.
 A new fee structure was recently implemented more inline with the typical fees throughout the surrounding communities.
-It cannot be understated the importance of inspection and code enforcement in this office and the tremendous workload involved to permit and inspect the many commercial and multi-family residential occupancies in our community.

 The Emergency Medical Service or (EMS) division of the Milford FD believes that its number one focus is patient care whether the patient is a resident or a visitor to Milford.
 EMS provides the best possible care from the point of the 911 call until transfer of care at the emergency room.
-The Milford FD is providing ambulance service to the city.
+The Milford FD provides the ambulance service to the city.
 This service gives the Milford FD oversight over the EMS system as well as a revenue stream to offset some of the cost to provide emergency service.
-The Milford FD currently added a third full time ambulance, 24/7.
-Nelson ambulance continues to provide a back-up ambulance in the city as well.
+The Milford FD currently staffs three full-time ambulances, 24/7.
+Nelson Ambulance continues to provide a backup ambulance in the city as well.

-The city is covered by four zones, or otherwise know as First Due areas.
+The city is covered by four zones, otherwise known as First Due areas.
 The North, Central, East, and West stations provide the city with an optimal response plan.
 Each station backs up the others, providing a tiered response to get the right response at the right time for the best outcome possible.
-Each First Due area is poised to provide a first responder to the scene of an emergency within 4 minutes, with the back up being no further than 6 minutes.
+Each First Due area is poised to provide a first responder to the scene of an emergency within 4 minutes, with the backup being no further than 6 minutes.
 As an example, a 911 call for a heart attack will get the closest fire engine to the scene with oxygen and an AED within just a couple of minutes of the call.
-Then, Milford FD paramedics will be right behind them equipped and trained like a mobile emergency room.
+Also dispatched, will be a Milford FD ambulance and FD paramedics with training and equipment to provide a mobile emergency room.

 The East and West stations each have two response units.
 A fire engine, which is a rescue-pumper with water supply and attack hoses, is equipped to arrive first and get to work.
 The other unit is a Quint, which is a fire engine with a rescue ladder and specialized rescue equipment, designed to bring that equipment into the tighter neighborhoods by the beaches.
 The North and Central stations each have a rescue pumper as well.
-These stations have paramedic units, specialized medical responders with advanced skills and equipment, capable of caring for patients all the way to the hospital.
-All response units are equipped with the emergency medical equipment including oxygen, defibrillators, and first aid gear.
+Milford FD always has staffed paramedic units, specialized medical responders with advanced skills and equipment, capable of caring for patients all the way to the hospital.
+All response units are equipped with emergency medical equipment including cardiac monitors, medications for ALS care, oxygen, defibrillators, and first aid gear.

 The Milford FD is a system of procedures, equipment, and technology.
-This system is completed only by the dedicated men and women of the Milford FD, who work, train, and prepare tirelessly to keep our community safe from the effects of all kinds of fires, disasters - manmade or natural, accidents and medical emergencies.
+This system is completed only by the dedicated men and women of the Milford FD, who work, train, and prepare tirelessly to keep our community safe from the effects of all kinds of fires, disasters - manmade or natural, accidents, and medical emergencies.
 All the men and women of the Milford FD are initially trained at the Connecticut State Fire Academy or similar program and receive thorough ongoing training in all disciplines of public safety response and preparedness every day on duty.
 All personnel are certified EMT's while some have advanced training as paramedics.